Learn R Programming

 Description

-Uses the alternating conditional expectations algorithm to find the transformations of y and x that maximise the proportion of variation in y explained by x.
+Uses the alternating conditional expectations algorithm to find the transformations of y and x that maximize the proportion of variation in y explained by x.
 When x is a matrix, it is transformed so that its columns are equally weighted when predicting y.

 Usage